-Appearance: Wayland Talos looks like a kindly old man - greying hair, glasses, wearing plain sweaters (and sometimes a lab coat or work apron) - until you look at his eyes.
-Cold and cruel, ha bitterness and pain he gladly inflicts filled with a bitterness and pain he gladly inflicts on the world whenever he can, they disturb anyone who gazes into them.
+Appearance: Wayland Talos looks like a kindly old man - greying hair, glasses, wearing plain sweaters (and sometimes a lab coat or work apron) until you look at his eyes.
+Cold and cruel, filled with a bitterness and pain he gladly inflicts on the world whenever he can, they disturb anyone who gazes into them.
 Although soft-spoken, he has a knack for filling his words with biting malice and uncomfortable implications.